-- Must be licensed or certified peace officers with a current commission or non-commissioned personnel assigned to investigate/process crime scenes
+- Licensed or certified peace officer with a current commission employed by or attached to a law enforcement/investigative agency

 TopicsBasics of forensic anthropology +Biological profile +Decomposition and taphonomy +Human osteology +Photography and mapping +Recovery of scattered surface and buried remains +Site identification

-- Law enforcement investigators and non-commissioned personnel assigned to
+Law enforcement and non-commissioned personnel assigned to